okami101/vuetify-admin/packages/docs/guide/README.md

   * Register **resources modules** into Vuex for data fetching.
 All of this modules will be bridged to your own data provider.
 * **Contextual aware components**, that we can group into 3 categories :
   * **Layout components** built on top of Vuetify with App Bar, Navigation Drawer with hierarchical sidebar, Aside, Footer, User account menu.
   * **Pages components** which should be used as root components for your cruds pages.
-We will find here all contextualised CRUD buttons, as well as Data Iterator which can be associated to a datagrid or any custom layout.
+We will find here all contextualised CRUD buttons, as well as Data Iterator which can be associated to a datatable or any custom layout.
   * **Fields and inputs components** which are superset of existing Vuetify components that will be mainly used on show and create/edit pages.
 Their functions is to heavily simplify the amount of code needed to made a functional CRUD page.
 All of this components shares a mixin which can be used for create your own VA compatible components.

 To summary, VA will do this steps :